laura-anker/AIproject/README.md

 # Report

+To run our game use "python Runner.py" and select the two-player option.
+Use WASD to control your snake.

 Problem:
 We decided to create a 2-player snake game where one of the snakes is controlled by a player and the other snake is an AI.